 \du

-Locate the users for deletion and use the names in the following step.
+Locate the users to delete and use their names in the next step.

 3. Delete multiple Postgres users by separating individual users with a comma: